VIENNA LITTLE LEAGUE INFORMATION

 What levels are offered for Spring Baseball?

 VLL offers Tee Ball, Rookie, Single A, AA, AAA, Majors, and Challenger.
+For the Spring 2021 Season, VLL will also be piloting the Intermediate (50/70) Division.

 Tee Ball exclusively uses a batting tee, and Rookie Ball is our transition/coach pitch level.
 These levels offer one weekday practice and a Saturday game each week.